eConsent is rapidly becoming the new consent standard for trials

 eConsent can improve one of the most important steps in the consenting process – the process of informing the participant adequately. eConsent can provide options such as interactive learning using multimedia components, a tiered approach to tailor to learning preferences, testing of the participant’s comprehension, and review of the participant’s questions.
 Furthermore, it can allow for continuous improvement of the consent content through surveys and rapid notifications to the participants of any amendments.
 Trial participants can review the eConsent at his/her own pace at home before the discussion with the site staff.
 This can overall improve the discussion, engage the participant, and increase protocol adherence and enrollment rates.

-The integrity of the consent process can be ensured with eConsent through fewer consent-related findings, global signature compliance, reliable date/time stamps, and easy access to audit trails.
+Ensuring the integrity of the consent process with eConsent involves reducing consent-related findings, achieving global signature compliance, providing reliable date/time stamps, and facilitating easy access to audit trails.

 Increased tracking capabilities can enable the ability to get real-time consent status across sites and immediately identify any consenting issues.